canjs/can-construct/docs/construct.md

 ## Use

-In the example below, `Animal` is a constructor function returned by [can-construct.extend can-construct.extend].
+THIS IS ITIn the example below, `Animal` is a constructor function returned by [can-construct.extend can-construct.extend].
 All instances of `Animal` will have a `speak` method, and the `Animal` constructor has a `legs` property.